 The World Health Organization has designated sepsis as a global priority – one that Island Health shares.

-Please visit the Sepsis Resource Centre on the Island Health Intranet to learn more about nursing key competencies, education resources and other tools developed to support sepsis care. **Island Health login is required**
+Please visit the Sepsis Resource Centre on the Island Health Intranet to learn more about the clinical tools and educational resources developed to support sepsis care. *Island Health login is required*

 **Island Health login is required**

 Intranet resource hosting clinical tools and educational materials.

 Developed for Emergency Department and Inpatient physicians involved

 What’s New, What’s Changed, and Why?
 Infographic

 Document to highlight changes and additions to emergency department

 clinical order sets.

 (Updated March 2022)

 Island Health is committed to continued sepsis awareness and invites medical staff and our multidisciplinary team members to participate in Sepsis Awareness month each September!